 Maria Dispenziere currently serves as a Deputy Director of Legislative Affairs for the Pennsylvania Department of Aging.
 She previously served as a Chief of Staff in the Pennsylvania General Assembly.
 Maria graduated from Villanova University with a BA in political science, where she also completed the Summer Business intensive program at the Villanova School of Business.
 Subsequently, Maria received her MA in public policy from Monmouth University, during which she also served as a research assistant at the University of Pennsylvania/Foreign Policy Research Institute’s Think Tanks and Civil Societies program.
 She is also a member of the Junior League of Wilmington, Delaware.

 Immediate Past President

-Wendy Leeper serves as the Executive Director of both the Chester County Bar Association and Bar Foundation.
+Wendy Leeper serves as the Chief Executive Officer of the Chester County Bar Association and Bar Foundation.
 She is the Immediate Past President of the Pennsylvania Association of Bar Executives, Treasurer of the Pennsylvania Conference of County Legal Journals and serves on the Finance and Investment Committee for the Chester County Fund for Women and Girls.
-She is a Charter Member and current President of the Rotary Passport Club of West Chester Rotary Club.
+She is a Charter Member and Immediate Past President of the Rotary Passport Club of West Chester.
 Wendy also serves on the advisory board of WSFS Bank.
-Prior to joining the Chester County Bar Association, Wendy was in the financial services arena where she was a Broker and Securities Trader with Wall Street firms in Dallas, Chicago and Philadelphia.
-Wendy has 3 grown children who live in San Diego, Charlotte and Maui.
+Prior to joining the Chester County Bar Association, Wendy was in the financial services sector where she was a Broker and Securities Trader with Wall Street firms in Dallas, Chicago and Philadelphia.
+Wendy and her husband have 6 grown children and enjoy living in the borough of West Chester.